burmilla/burmilla.github.io/content/docs/installation/server/install-to-disk.md

 ## SSH into BurmillaOS

-After installing BurmillaOS, you can ssh into BurmillaOS using your private key and the **burmilla** user.
+After installing BurmillaOS, you can ssh into BurmillaOS using your private key and the **rancher** user.

 ```bash
 $ ssh -i /path/to/private/key rancher@<ip-address>